UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 <img src="images/rmarkdownoutputformats.png" width="100%" style="display: block; margin: auto;" />

 R Markdown is a widely-used tool for creating automated, reproducible, and share-worthy outputs, such as reports.
-It can generate static or interactive outputs, in Word, pdf, html, Powerpoint, and other formats.
+It can generate static or interactive outputs, in Word, pdf, html, Powerpoint slides, and many other formats.

 An R Markdown script combines R code and text such that the script actually becomes your output document.
 You can create an entire formatted document, including narrative text (can be dynamic to change based on your data), tables, figures, bullets/numbers, bibliographies, etc.

 Documents produced with Rmarkdown, allow analyses to be included easily - and make the link between raw data, analysis & and a published report *completely reproducible*.

-With Rmarkdown we can make reproducible html, word, pdf, powerpoints or websites and dashboards^[(https://rmarkdown.rstudio.com/lesson-9.html)]
+With Rmarkdown we can make reproducible html, word, pdf, powerpoints or websites and dashboards^[(https://rmarkdown.rstudio.com/gallery.html)]

 **To make your Rmd publish - hit the knit button at the top of the doc**